Katerina N. Krohn '17, Gettysburg College

 This is the author's version of the work.
 This publication appears in Gettysburg College's institutional repository by permission of the copyright owner for personal use, not for redistribution.

 Krohn, Katerina N., "The Environment and Civil War: Exploring the Relationship Between the Environmental Performance Index and Incidence of Internal Armed Conflict" (2015).
 Student Publications.
-Paper 392.
+392.

 Environmental Education Commons, Environmental Health and Protection Commons, Environmental Monitoring Commons, Environmental Policy Commons, Environmental Studies Commons, Military and Veterans Studies Commons, Peace and Conflict Studies Commons, Political Science Commons, Sociology Commons